felipelino/java-hands-on/README.md

 </dependency>
 ```

 - By default the scope is compile.
-With the spring-boot plugin this dependency will be together with the application (fat jAR).
+With the spring-boot plugin this dependency will be packed in the application archive (fat jAR).
-- In Scope `test` the dependency will be only used for tests purpose.
+- With scope `test` the dependency will be only used for test purposes.

 ### Plugins